TGSAI/segy/README.md

 of many more great colleagues.

-The CI/CD tooling is loosely based on [Hypermodern Python Cookiecutter] with more modern tooling applied elsewhere!.
+The CI/CD tooling is loosely based on [Hypermodern Python Cookiecutter] with more modern tooling applied elsewhere.

 [hypermodern python cookiecutter]: https://github.com/cjolowicz/cookiecutter-hypermodern-python
 [pypi]: https://pypi.org/